WebAssembly/component-model/design/mvp/CanonicalABI.md

 buffers) and delivering subsequent progress events to the calling task via the `AsyncSubtask` `start` and `return_` methods (defined above).

-Note that the async case does *not* release or reacquire the `active` lock since (due to the `trap_if_on_stack` reentrance guard in `Task.enter`) the `callee` is necessarily in another component instance (which has a separate `active` lock).
+Note that the async case does *not* release or reacquire the `fiber` lock since (due to the `trap_if_on_stack` reentrance guard in `Task.enter`) the `callee` is necessarily in another component instance (which has a separate `fiber` lock).
 This allows fine-grained inter-component task interleaving (up to and including preemptive multithreading) which doesn't break regular async codes' assumptions due to the component shared-nothing model.
 This also means that an async import calls are *not* allowed to switch to another task in the